-Receivables from unlicensed activities with state authorities (city halls) Excess liquidity is invested only with sound banks in the domestic banking system.
+Credit risk resulting from transactions with banks is managed by the Group's specialized department.
+Excess liquidity is invested only with sound banks in the domestic banking system.

 There is not expected to be any significant exposure from possible non-performance by counterparties of contractual obligations in respect of financial instruments.